What is Priligy?

 - Taking without sexual activity planned

-For the safest use, follow medical instructions about Priligy dosage precisely.
+For the safest use, follow the medical instructions about Priligy dosage precisely.

 Contraindications – who should not take Priligy?

-- have a history of fainting or unstable blood pressure
+- have a history of fainting, unstable or low blood pressure

 - have heart rhythm disorders